-Vermont Gas provides natural gas to over 50,000 families, businesses, and institutions in Chittenden and Franklin counties.
-Vermont Gas is working to expand its service territory to Addison County as part of its Addison County Natural Gas project approved by the Commission in Docket 7970.
+Vermont Gas Systems, Inc. is the only natural gas company currently authorized to operate in the State of Vermont.
+It provides natural gas to more than 50,000 families, businesses and institutions in Chittenden and Franklin counties, and is expanding its service territory to Addison County as part of the Addison County Natural Gas project approved by the Commission in Docket 7970.

 Vermont’s natural gas is transported from Canada via the TransCanada Pipeline and enters at Highgate, on the Vermont/Canada border.
 Vermont Gas currently serves customers through a network of more than 750 miles of underground transmission and distribution lines.

 Vermont Gas has prepared maps showing the areas of the state in which it provides service.

 Utility tariffs specify the rates charged to customers and the terms and conditions under which the utility provides service.
 Vermont law specifies the process a utility must follow to change its tariffs.

 The PUC has official paper versions of current utility tariffs available for review in its offices during normal business hours.
 Vermont Gas Systems, Inc. maintains a Rates and Billing page on its website; however, the Commission does not verify the accuracy of the tariffs or rate summaries posted.

 Vermont law requires each natural gas utility to file an annual report with the Department of Public Service (“the Department”).
 These reports include a variety of utility financial and operational data and are available from the Department.